dcmouyard/recipes/mashed-potatoes.md

 2. Reduce heat to medium and boil until potatoes are tender, about 25 minutes.
 Potatoes should fall apart when prodded with a fork.

-3. Melt butter in small saucepan over medium heat.
-Add garlic and sugar, stirring often, 3 to 4 minutes.
+3. Melt 15 tablespoons butter in small saucepan over medium heat.
+Add garlic and 1¼ teaspoons sugar, stirring often, 3 to 4 minutes.

-4. Warm heavy cream in a separate saucepan, and cook until warm, about 5 minutes.
+4. Warm 1⅞ cups heavy cream in a separate saucepan, and cook until warm, about 5 minutes.
 Keep warm.

 5. Drain potatoes and return to Dutch oven.
 Stir over low heat until potatoes are thoroughly dried, 1 to 2 minutes.